 It was commented that the NNPFC SEI message syntax is special that the mode 0 does not allow using the general SEI extension mechanism that is possible for all other SEI messages.

 Assuming that we have an extension mechanism, no action on the proposal at the meeting.

-Revisit to determine whether mode 0 should have some extensibility mechanism enabled, e.g., the general SEI extension mechanism.